What Is Rutin?

 An animal study found that rutin improved liver function in animal test subjects (x).

 Some studies have found that rutin helped protect the stomach and digestive system from ulcers and promoted colonic healing after colitis (x) (x).
-In animal studies, rutin showed significant potential for treating inflammatory bowel disease (x).
+In animal studies, it showed significant potential for treating inflammatory bowel disease (x).

 Rutin protects white blood cells in the spleen, which are vital for fighting infection and producing antibodies (x).
 Research has also noted that it produces an immune-boosting effect at the cellular level (x).